Page images

 Enter Morochius a Tawny-Moor all in White, and three or four Followers accordingly, with Portia, Neriffa, and her Train.
 Flo.
 Cornets.

-Iflike me not for my Completion,
+Islike me not for my Complection,

 To whom I am a Neighbour, and near bred.